RaftechNL/composite-github-actions/README.md

-# github-actions
+# composite-github-actions
-Central repository containing all public actions for Github
+Because `sharing is caring!` ...
+This repository contains a collection of composite actions that can be used in your GitHub Actions workflows.